CS234319/safot/Material/Book/README.md

 ### Cloning

-Clone the repo from master (see [GitHub repo](https://github.com/yossigil/safot/))
+Clone the repository from master (see [GitHub repo](https://github.com/yossigil/safot/))

 ### Compiling

 After having all the fonts installed, you can compile the project by typing `make` to a terminal inside the project's root directory.

 It is possible you will need to remove the short `\bash` section from the file `00.tex`.

 ## Editing

-The majority of the document was editted using `gvim`.
+The majority of the document was edited using `gvim`.

 Personally, I recommend editing using `kile`.
 It handles the Hebrew/English switches well enough.

+(Authored by Gur Telem)